oogles/jog/docs/ref/tasks.rst

         The help text for this task, output when the task is invoked with ``-h``/``--help``.

+    .. attribute:: default_long_input_editor

+        The editor program to launch when invoking the :meth:`~Task.long_input` method and no system default editor can be determined.
+Defaults to ``'nano'``.

     .. attribute:: settings

         The object containing any settings for this task that were included in a project-level :doc:`config file <../topics/config>`.